SalesAmerSP/SalesAmerSP_GitPolicy/README.md

 ## Git Procedures

 ### Trunk-based development
-The recommended workflow for implementing GitOps with Kubernetes manifests is known as trunk-based development.
+The recommended workflow for implementing GitOps is known as trunk-based development.
 This method defines one branch as the "trunk" and carries out development on each environment in a different short-lived branch.
 When development is complete for that environment, the developer creates a pull request for the branch to the trunk.
 Developers can also create a fork to work on an environment, and then create a branch to merge the fork into the trunk.

 Once the proper approvals are done, the pull request (or the branch from the fork) gets merged into the trunk.
 The branch for that feature is deleted, keeping your branches to a minimum.
 Trunk-based development trades branches for directories.